bltlab/seqscore/README.md

 .
 O
 ```

-You can also keep multiple types to keep by specifying a comma-separated list
+You can also keep multiple types by specifying a comma-separated list of types:
-of types: `--keep-types LOC,ORG`.
+`--keep-types LOC,ORG`.

 Instead of specifying which types to keep, we can also specify which types to
 remove using `--remove-types`.
 For example, if we wanted to remove only the